-Frederick's father was John Henry Redfern, born October 29, 1843, son of Charles Redfern (1810-1893) and Elizabeth "Bessie" Carr, buried in Misterton, Nottinghamshire, England.
+Frederick's father was John Henry Redfern, born October 29, 1843, son of Charles Redfern (1810-1893) and Elizabeth "Bessie" Carr, buried in Misterton, Nottinghamshire, England, home to the Sherwood Forest and Robin Hood.

 Charles was the lock master on the River Trent at West Stockwith near Misterton.
-Charles parents were Joseph Redfern (born 1778) and Sarah Winfield who were married in Worksop.
-Joseph's parents were William Redfern who married Mary Graves in 1762 in Misterton.
+Charles farther was William Redfern (born about 1808, West Stockwith, Nottinghamshire; died 1839) and Elizabeth Sykes (born 1814, Gringley on the Hill, Nottinghamshire; died 1839).

+William and Elizabeth Redfern are likely buried in Misterton